NBA Rumors: Goran Dragic Could Return To Phoenix Suns As Miami Makes Him Available For Trade

 Over the weekend, two separate sources wrote that the Heat are open to the idea of trading Dragic to another team, with AmicoHoops‘ Ashish Mathur writing on Saturday that Miami would “gladly” agree to a potential deal if the team gets a first-round draft pick in return.
 This came shortly after Arizona Sports 98.7’s John Gambadoro replied to a Twitter user asking if the Suns could trade for Dragic, telling the fan that the 32-year-old point guard is “available,” thus making the deal possible.

-As previously reported by the Inquisitr, Gambadoro was the same source who said that the Suns have been shopping around in recent days for a new point guard to replace Brandon Knight, who was sidelined for the entire 2017-18 season and was recently traded to the Houston Rockets.
+As previously reported by The Inquisitr, Gambadoro was the same source who said that the Suns have been shopping around in recent days for a new point guard to replace Brandon Knight, who was sidelined for the entire 2017-18 season and was recently traded to the Houston Rockets.
 According to Gambadoro, the Suns were looking to trade for the Boston Celtics’ Terry Rozier, the Charlotte Hornets’ Kemba Walker, or the Portland Trail Blazers’ Damian Lillard, only for the point guards’ respective teams to reject the idea of a trade.

 Goran Dragic Being Made Available in Trade Discussions: https://t.co/K5gN8oANZi